- Trade topics

 Since December 2017, the EU has an alternative method to calculate dumped imports if state interference significantly distorts the economy of the exporting country.

-In this case, the Commission will instead will use undistorted benchmarks to determine the 'normal value' of the product.
+In this case, the Commission will use undistorted benchmarks to determine the 'normal value' of the product.
 This can apply to all WTO Members where significant market distortions are found.

 Anti-dumping measures can be put on imports of specific products if the Commission's anti-dumping investigation justifies it.